 As mentioned above, while mixing the egg in you have to take into consideration to mix in as much egg to get a shiny, pipeable consistency.
 The mixture should not be too firm, nor too runny.

 Move the dough into a pastry bag fitted with French star nozzle tip.
 You can also use a round nozzle tip but very likely that you won´t get a burst-free result with that.
 It is also important to get rid of any air bubbles before piping.
-You can achieve this by pressing the air pockets out of the piping bag with your hands before piping.
+You can achieve this by moving the dough into the piping bag in one go, as well as pressing the air pockets out of the piping bag with your hands before piping.

 Now at this point, I suggest leaving the dough in the fridge for 1-2h – this helps to achieve even baking later without major cracks on the surface.